Your Definitive Guide To The Autoimmune Protocol (AIP Diet) + How It Can Help Manage Your Symptoms

 In order to understand how the AIP diet works, we first need to understand autoimmunity.

-In autoimmune conditions, it is believed that a genetic weakness is triggered by an immune response to toxins such as food proteins leaking into the bloodstream through a compromised gut lining or chronic viral, bacterial, yeast, or parasite infections.
+In autoimmune conditions, it is believed that a genetic weakness is triggered by an immune response to toxins such as food proteins leaking into the bloodstream through a compromised gut lining or chronic viral, bacterial, yeast, or parasitic infections.

 All of these involve out-of-control inflammation which is an immune system trigger.
 This inflammatory-immune response can both cause and increase intestinal permeability - also known as leaky gut syndrome - further perpetuating the inflammatory-immune cycle.